10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Booked a cabin in Golden for under $100 a night in the fall

 If you are not finding a great deal in Banff, you can expand your search to other areas.
 We often find slightly better value in nearby Canmore.
-Golden, BC also offers some fantastic cabins and unique stays for the same price as a cheap hotel in Banff.
+Golden is a small BC Mountain town not too far away.
+It offers some fantastic cabins and unique stays for the same price as a cheap hotel in Banff.
+If you want to go cheaper and don’t mind a less convenient location you can also look into Dead Man’s Flats, Exshaw, and even further away is Cochrane.

 15 Epic Golden BC Cabins to Cozy Up In!